yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 - Our recommended specifications don't guarantee perfect performance in most games, but rather strive to provide a cost effective recommendation while still considering performance.

-- Most games are playable on older Nvidia GPUs from the Fermi family (400 series) or later, but at least Pascal (1000 series) is strongly recommended.
+- Most games are playable on older Nvidia GPUs from the Fermi family (400 series) or later while using OpenGL, but at least Pascal (1000 series) is strongly recommended.

 - CPUs lacking the FMA instruction set will produce very poor results.
 Intel Core gen 3 series or older, AMD phenom II or older and all Pentium/Celeron/Atom CPUs will not produce optimal results.
+AMD FX series CPUs will be very slow.

 - Mobile CPUs will not reach the same performance as their desktop counterparts due to thermal, power, and technical limitations.

 - Old GCN 1.0 and GCN 2.0 Radeon GPUs on Linux require manually forcing the amdgpu kernel module.

-- **GPUs must support OpenGL 4.6 & OpenGL Compatibility profile, or Vulkan 1.1 (or higher).**<br>
+- **GPUs must support OpenGL 4.6 & OpenGL Compatibility profile, or Vulkan 1.2 (or higher).**<br>
 To find out if your GPU meets these requirements, visit https://opengl.gpuinfo.org or https://vulkan.gpuinfo.org/ and check your GPU details.<br>

 Sample Image: